 The dramatic elements are also outstanding.
 The chemistry between the two leads is effervescent.
 Or explosive even.
 And who doesn’t love some 19th century Lesbian action with octopuses (no pun intended) and even some very peculiar bonding?
 Despite its sexual audacity, Elisa and Marcela never slips into the vulgar and absurd.
 It’s purely carnal and sensual (says a gay man).

 The film wraps up with a reminder that gay marriage became legal in Spain in 2005 (more than 100 years after Marcela and Elisa departed), and also that homosexual love is still punishable by death in many countries around the world.

 Elisa and Marcela is showing in competition at the 69th Berlin International Film Festival.
 It’s our editor’s favourite to win the Golden Bear, in a year with a very strong selection.
-However, if that does happen, a lot of eyebriows will be raised.
-That’s because the film was produced by Netflix, and this means that the film will never see a theatrical release.
-The Netflix logo triggered some members of the audience to boo.
+However, if that does happen, a lot of eyebrows will be raised.
+That’s because the film was produced by Netflix, and this means that it will never see a theatrical release.
 This is indeed regrettable.
-Elisa and Marcela deserves to be seen at the cinema.
+Elisa and Marcela deserves to be seen at the cinema., Perhaps not surprisingly, the Netflix logo triggered some members of the audience to boo.